 - Never carry valuables in your luggage and get a small lock for it, if you're apprehensive about losing clothing items.

-- Carry the number of the hostel with you whenever you venture out.
+- Carry the phone number and address of the hostel with you whenever you venture out.

 All in all, be on your guard and trust your instincts.
 If you do this, you will have a great time when you're traveling by yourself!

 They tell you that solo travel changes you and they're right.
 It pushes you to embrace one of the biggest fears of mankind - being without a partner.
 The beauty of this form of travel is that even though you're by yourself, you're never really alone.
 So go on you, take your first solo trip and discover a lot more about yourself.